The Merchant, the Tiger and the Six Judges

 "On what shall I give judgement?" asked the Camel.

-And the Merchant related how the Tiger had begged him to open the cage door, and promised not to eat him if he did so; and how he had afterwards determined to break his word, and asked if that was fair?
-The Camel replied, "When I was young and strong, and could do much work, my master took care of me and gave me good food; but now that I am old, and have lost all my strength in his service, he overloads me and starves me, and beats me without mercy.
-Let the Tiger eat the man, for men are in unjust and cruel race."
+And the Merchant related how the Tiger had begged him to open the cage door, and promised not to eat him if he did so, and how he had afterwards determined to break his word, and asked if that was fair?
+The Camel replied, "When I was young and strong and could do much work, my master took care of me and gave me good food.
+Now that I am old and have lost all my strength in his service, he overloads me and starves me, and beats me without mercy.
+Let the Tiger eat the man, what do I care?
+For humans are an unjust and cruel race."

 The Tiger would then have killed the Merchant, but the latter said, "Stop, Tiger, for we must first hear the judgement of six."